 Pregnant women and infants are extremely vulnerable to malaria.

 Q.5.
 What are the common symptoms of malaria?

 The common symptoms of malaria – the life-threatening disease are:

 - Respiratory distress.

 - Nausea and vomiting.

-This disease can also leads to death if the disease is not properly treated.
+This disease can also lead to death if the disease is not properly treated.